 The emissions from Tank #1 and Tank #3 (SN-23 & SN-24) are controlled by a glycol scrubber.
 The emissions from Tank #22 (SN-28) are routed to the Thermal oxidizer (SN-01/02).

-This facility is subject to regulation under the Arkansas Air Pollution Control Code (Regulation 18), the Arkansas Plan of Implementation for Air Pollution Control (Regulation 19), and applicable provisions of 40 CFR Part 60, Subpart Kb, Standards of Performance for Volatile Organic Liquid Storage Vessels.
+This facility is subject to regulation under the Arkansas Air Pollution Control Code (Regulation 18) and the Arkansas Plan of Implementation for Air Pollution Control (Regulation 19).